Let Indopacificimages’ Complete Guide to Diving Port Moresby help you plan your trip to, or through, the capital of PNG.

 Loloata Dive Resort

 Loloata is somewhat of an institution in Port Moresby.
-As is has been very much an integral part of the local expatriate scene since the 1970’s.
+And has been an integral part of the local expatriate scene since the 1970’s.

-But its days as a dive resort seem to be over.
-As it was sold in 2016 and it now seems the new owners will no longer offer scuba diving – Read more…
+But its days as a laid-back dive resort are over.
+As it was sold in 2016 and fully redeveloped as a “private island resort” – Read more…

 Transit in Port Moresby

-Transferring to the domestic terminal for the internal flights seems a bit stressful.
+Transferring to the domestic terminal seems a bit stressful.
 But it is actually only a 5 minute walk and quite straightforward – Read more…

 Where to Stay?

 Where to stay in Port Moresby used to be a a really tough question.
-As the options were really quite limited and also very expensive.
+Accommodation options were quite limited and also very expensive.

-Things have improved quite significantly.
-But generally all accommodation is still expensive and sometimes it is unbelievably so – Read more…
+Things have improved significantly.
+But generally accommodation is expensive and sometimes it is unbelievably so – Read more…

 Things to do in Moresby

 Contrary to what its bad reputation may suggest.
-There are actually quite a few good things to do in Moresby if you are staying over there.
+There are actually some good things to do in Moresby if you are staying over there.

 The National Parliament, Botanic Gardens and the National Museum are well worth a visit.
 As are some of the local markets – Read more…